h0tbird/coreseed/docs/vagrant.md

 vagrant ssh master-1
 ```

 Congratulations, you have now deployed the infrastructure.
-Go back to step 3 in the main [README](https://github.com/h0tbird/kato/blob/master/README.md#3-pre-flight-checklist) and run the pre-flight checklist before you start the *Káto's* stack.
+Go back to step 3 in the main [README](https://github.com/h0tbird/kato/blob/master/README.md#3-pre-flight-checklist) and run the pre-flight checklist.

 #### Manage /etc/hosts